Happy

 Traditions and Customs

-Classic St. George’s Day activities include morris dancing, Punch & Judy shows, and waving the St. George’s flag.
+Classic St. George’s Day activities include morris dancing, festivities, Punch & Judy shows.
+Wave the St. George’s flag this year.

 England’s history is celebrated through activities like reenacting medieval jousting matches.